• Skip to primary navigation

 🍝 Related Recipes

-• Roasted Japanese Sweet Potato Fries
+Roasted Japanese Sweet Potato Fries

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating below and/or a review in the comments section further down the page.
-You can also stay in touch with us through social media by following us on Instagram, Pinterest, and Facebook or by subscribing to our newsletter.
+You can also stay in touch with us through social media by following us on Instagram, Pinterest, TikTok, and Facebook.

 impossible burger meatballs in a white bowl garnished with parsley

-πŸ“– Impossible Burger Meatballs
+Impossible Burger Meatballs Recipe

 Author: MaryAnne

-Impossible Burger meatballs are so juicy and tender, you won't believe they are vegan!
+Impossible Burger meatballs are so juicy and tender, you won't believe they are vegan.
 And ready in just 20 minutes!

-5 from 9 votes
+5 from 11 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 10 mins
+Cook Time 10 minutes mins

-Total Time 20 mins
+Total Time 20 minutes mins

 Course Appetizer, Main Course